bmndc/nokia-leo/w2d.md

 It's unclear how a page in the Settings app can be hidden on conditions.
 My theory is, when you pop a SIM card into the phone, B2G looks up some information of the carrier and matches a certain ID with one of the default configurations under `/system/b2g/defaults/customization/` (see [GerdaOS's main system](https://gitlab.com/project-pris/system/-/tree/master/src/system/b2g/defaults/customization) and [leo's system](https://github.com/bmndc/nokia-leo/tree/system/b2g/defaults/customization)).
 If it finds a match, B2G will toggle Device Settings flags based on the JSON values, and decide whether to enable certain features of the phone or not.

-Now, what this does is merely hiding the menu from the Settings app so that normal users cannot access it.
-But the menu can still be opened with other means, one of which is mozActivity.
+Now, what this does is merely hiding the menus from the Settings app so that normal users cannot access it.
+But they can still be opened with other means.

 mozActivity on Firefox OS and KaiOS 2.5, and webActivity on KaiOS 3+, is a system-level function which allows applications to share data, view and perform actions across each other.
 An app can register to handle a mozActivity/webActivity in its `manifest.webapp` file, and other apps can reference to a registered mozActivity/webActivity to perform actions e.g. sharing photos and videos from Gallery to Messages, or opening a page in the Settings app if the phone isn't connected to the Internet.